DiscreteTom/agents.md/README.md

 - [`AGENTS.md`](AGENTS.md) contains my personal preferences and rules
 - [`AGENTS.min.md`](AGENTS.min.md) is a minimal template for everyone to repeat this practice

-Include `~/agents.md/AGENTS.md` to your agent (e.g. Cursor) default context to use this global rule.
+Include `~/agents.md/AGENTS.md` to your agent default context to use this global rule.

 To create your own:
 1. Fork this repo